THE COMPLETE SEO CONTENT CALENDAR GUIDE

 Map Content to the Buyer Journey

-Your content calendar needs articles at all three stages: top-of-funnel (educational content for people discovering your problem space), middle-of-funnel (comparison and consideration content for people evaluating solutions), and bottom-of-funnel (conversion content for people ready to buy or sign up).
+Your content calendar needs articles at all three stages: top-of-funnel (educational content), middle-of-funnel (comparison and consideration), and bottom-of-funnel (conversion content).
 A healthy calendar has roughly 60% top-funnel, 25% mid-funnel, and 15% bottom-funnel content.

 60% ToFu / 25% MoFu / 15% BoFu distribution